mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part I The Quest/readme.md

 Writing comments is a _code smell_ indicating that a method, name, variable etc. it is not very declarative.

-If we can write incredibly descriptive names, we will avoid having to maintain “clarifying” comments that do not add value and are linked to accidental decisions and hardly maintained.
+If we can write incredibly descriptive names, we will avoid having to maintain "clarifying" comments that do not add value and are linked to accidental decisions and hardly maintained.

 > Rule 7: Avoid comments.